Paul Ritter: Personal life and death

 In 1996, Ritter married Polly Radcliffe, a research fellow at King's College London.
 He lived in Faversham, Kent.
-He had two sons named Frank and Noah.
+He had two sons, Frank and Noah.

 Ritter died of a brain tumour on 5 April 2021, aged 54, in his home, surrounded by his family.
 Long-time friend Stephen Mangan tweeted: "Trying to find a way to talk about Paul Ritter and struggling.
 My friend since we were students together.
 So much talent and it shone from him even as a teenager.
 I was so lucky to know him and lucky too to work with him many times over the years.
 Wonderful man."
-Fellow actors from Friday Night Dinner also paid tribute.
-Writing in The Guardian, Tamsin Greig said she was "eternally grateful" to have known Ritter.
-Simon Bird said he always aspired to be like him, whilst Tom Rosenthal called him an "ultimate professional".
+Fellow Friday Night Dinner cast members also paid tribute.
 A tenth anniversary retrospective of Friday Night Dinner aired on 28 May 2021.